Autumn Activities: 35 things to do in autumn

 - Plan a Halloween day out

 Halloween is one of the biggest dates in the autumn calendar, so it’s never too early to start making plans.
-For some classic frights and fun, here’s our guide to 20 things to do this Halloween.
+Our guide to Halloween events for 2020 will be live next week, so be sure to check back then!

 - Find a fireworks display near you

 Heading out for Bonfire Night is the ideal way to ensure autumn ends with a bang.
-Find family-friendly fireworks displays near you.
+We'll have your guide to bonfire night in 2020 soon.

 - Visit a deer park